FreakyJay1/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles is added and in it is ls -al 5-listfilesdigitonly is added and in it is ls -lna 6-firstdirectory is added and in it is mkdir /tmp/my_first_directory 7-movethatfile and in it is mv /tmp/betty /tmp/my_first_directory/
+4-listmorefiles is added and in it is ls -al 5-listfilesdigitonly is added and in it is ls -lna 6-firstdirectory is added and in it is mkdir /tmp/my_first_directory 7-movethatfile is added and in it is mv /tmp/betty /tmp/my_first_directory/ 8-firstdelete is added and in it is rm /tmp/my_first_directory/betty